 Positive Character Development

-Imagine Schools places a strong emphasis on each child’s character development and measures progress in student behavior and overall school culture.
+Imagine Schools places a strong emphasis on each child’s character development and measures progress in scholar behavior and overall school culture.
 As a result, Imagine Lincoln integrates a character education curriculum, such as Core Virtues, into all areas of the school community.

 The principles of character education are utilized as basic tenets for an integrated character education program.
 The program includes, but is not limited to, the following:

 - The teacher as caregiver, model and mentor

 - Discussion of issues and answers, problems and solutions

 - Conflict resolution and students as mediators